Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-2If you have gone 100 inches/minute for 6 hours, how far
+2If you have gone 70 kilometers/minute for 1 minute, how far

 Solution